Autistic Spectrum Condition

 Autism Education Trust (AET): The Autism Education Trust (AET) helps children and young people with autism to receive an education, enabling them to reach their potential.

 Ambitious about Autism: Ambitious about Autism supports children and young people with autism.
-They run specialist education services, an award-winning employment programme and children and young people are at the heart of the charity's decision-making, policy work and campaigning.
+They run specialist education services, and an award-winning employment programme, and children and young people are at the heart of the charity's decision-making, policy work and campaigning.